 - Day 4 - The Opposite House - Beijing

-SATURDAY – Celebrate Shabbat with a day of rest and walking leisure tour in trendy Sanlitun area.
+SATURDAY – Celebrate Shabbat with a day of rest, exploring the trendy Sanlitun area.

 - Day 6 - Shangri-La Harbin - Harbin

-MONDAY – Visit Harbin Jewish New Synagogue, the largest Jewish synagogue in East Asia, and check out its impressive collection of relics from Harbin’s previous vivacious Jewish community.
-Check out the Old Synagogue, now a café and hostel, and the neighbouring old Jewish school and hospital.
-Stroll through the European-influenced Central Street, including Jewish architectural wonders, such as the old Jewish Bank.
-Stand in awe at the delicately beautiful St. Sophia’s Orthodox Church.
-Drive to the Huangshan Jewish Cemetery (30-45 min), relocated from old foreign district in 1958 to Harbin’s eastern countryside.
-Taste test China’s northeastern cuisine with friend sweet pork, candied sweet potato and other delicious dishes!
+MONDAY – Visit Harbin Jewish New Synagogue, the largest Jewish synagogue in East Asia, and check out its impressive collection of relics from Harbin’s previous Jewish community.
+Explore the Old Synagogue, now a café and hostel, and the neighbouring old Jewish school and hospital.
+Stroll through the European-influenced Central Street, including Jewish architectural wonders, such as the old Jewish Bank and the delicately beautiful St. Sophia’s Orthodox Church.
+Drive to the Huangshan Jewish Cemetery (30-45 min), relocated from the old foreign district in 1958 to Harbin’s eastern countryside.

 - Day 8 - New Century Grand Kaifeng - Kaifeng

-WEDNESDAY – Visit the Jewish Museum located in Kaifeng’s Jewry.
-Take a look at the Jewish Stone Monuments in the Kaifeng Municipal Museum.
-Travel to the original site of Kaifeng Synagogue, built in 1163 AD, but later destroyed during the flood or 1849.
-Stroll through what was the Jewish Quarter, now called Teaching Torah Lane.
-Enjoy the rest of your day at your leisure (we recommend exploring the flavours of Kaifeng’s famous night market to try out street snacks, such as peanut cakes!)
+WEDNESDAY – This morning visit the Jewish Museum and the Kaifeng Municipal Museum, travel to the original site of Kaifeng Synagogue, built in 1163 AD, but later destroyed during the flood or 1849, and stroll through what was the Jewish Quarter, now called Teaching Torah Lane.
+Spend the rest of day at leisure - we recommend exploring the flavours of Kaifeng’s famous night market to try out local street snacks!